leiminglin/WebChat/README.md

 You can chat with your friends in the webpage.

-3. How to config WebChat?
+3. How to configure WebChat?

 Open the file config.php, then you can customize the port and IP.